6. Measures in other sectors

 The military helps in re-allocating patients to other hospitals and assists in cases of shortages in care personnel.
 While teachers should implement online teaching for children at home, there is no special support from the government for this.
 In secondary care, most schools have now organized online teaching programs at least to some extent.
 The primary school sector is lagging a bit behind in this respect.

-There is no state of emergency applicable for the Netherlands at this moment.
+There was no state of emergency applicable for the Netherlands in 2020.

 There is cross border collaboration with Germany.
-Germany has currently taken over a few COVID-19 patients from the Netherlands to relieve pressure on Dutch ICU capacity during the first wave in spring 2020 and again in the second wave in December 2020.
+Germany has taken over a few COVID-19 patients from the Netherlands to relieve pressure on Dutch ICU capacity during the first wave in spring 2020 and again in the second wave in December 2020.

 Numerous initiatives have been taken to keep people mentally and physically healthy when in (voluntary) isolation or having to stay at home otherwise, some of which have upgraded to the national level.
 To mention a few: experts of the NOC*NSF (National Olympic Committee*Netherlands Sports Federation) and partners have developed guidelines for keeping mentally and physically well (https://nocnsf.nl/nieuws/2020/03/sport-en-beweegadviezen-in-tijden-van-het-coronavirus; https://nocnsf.nl/nieuws/2020/03/vijf-adviezen-om-te-kunnen-omgaan-met-de-psychologische-impact-van-de-coronacrisis (also available in English)).
 Free spoken books available at some public libraries for members and non-members.
 University students and other volunteers offer shopping services or walking pets for people who are in quarantine.
 The website www.nlvoorelkaar.nl has been developed to coordinate the offers for help and requests for help.